Arteta facing Arsenal abyss unless ridiculous run of red cards is ended | Goal.com

 Arsenal had been staring a fifth successive home league defeat in the face after Southampton had taken the lead at the Emirates Stadium through Theo Walcott’s first-half strike.

-Mikel Arteta’s side seemed down and out, bubt Bukayo Saka sparked them back into life, setting off on a run which led to Pierre-Emerick Aubameyang’s equaliser.
+Mikel Arteta’s side seemed down and out, but Bukayo Saka sparked them back into life, setting off on a run which led to Pierre-Emerick Aubameyang’s equaliser.

 Suddenly there was a spring in their step.
 They could sense a victory; a chance to lift the gloom after a horrendous couple of months in north London.